 Beginning construction in 2013, the cable car system cost almost $200 million dollars to complete.
 Now open, visitors can take the cable cars up or down every day from 7:30 AM to 5:30 PM.

 In Sapa, the cable car station is 2 miles (3 kilometers) from the Stone Church.
+You can ride the mountain tram from Sapa town to the base of the cable car.
 On the mountain, the cable cars will drop visitors at a station that sits just below the peak, requiring a 30-minute trek to the mountain’s summit.

 At the station, there are a few shops and cafes, providing guests with entertainment.
 In addition to the swing ladder, a popular attraction for visitors, there is also a garden and lookout areas.